 History Comes Alive Series

 Professor Mary C. Karasch will present the lecture "Frontier Life in Central Brazil before 1835 (an illustrated lecture)" at 7 p.m.
-Tuesday, February 21, 2006 in the Oakland Center Oakland Room (campus map).
+Tuesday, February 21, 2006 in the Oakland Center Oakland Room.
 Professor Karasch is the author of a prize-winning study of Brazilian slavery, Slave Life in Rio de Janeiro, 1808-1850.
 Professor Karasch has lived and traveled extensively in Central Brazil, in what are the modern states of Goiás and Tocantins.
 She is writing a book based on her years of research and travel in that region.

 Books by Professor Karasch at the Kresge Library: